In this guide, you will gain an understanding of the ios::setstate function in C++ along with a practical illustration.

 Program:

-Let's take an example to illustrate the use of the ios::setstate function in C++.
+Let's consider a scenario to demonstrate the utilization of the ios::setstate function in C++.

 #include <iostream>